-To access this Web page from Acronis Backup & Recovery 11.5:
+To access this webpage from Acronis Backup:

 - 1. On the Actions menu, click Back up now or Create backup plan. - 2.
 Click Location, and then click Buy or manage your subscriptions. - 3.
-Log in to your account (create one if you are not registered yet).
+Log in to your account (create one if you are not registered).